-Decodability is one of the tested and graded ISO parameters that determine barcode quality.
+Decodability is one of the graded ISO parameters that determine barcode quality.
 Why test and grade a barcode for quality?
-This is done in order to predict with reasonable accuracy that the barcode will decode successfully using any type of scanner anywhere on the planet.
-That’s a tall order and that is one reason why ISO compliant barcode quality is so important.
+This is done to predict with reasonable accuracy that the barcode scans successfully using any type of scanner.
+That’s a tall order and a good reason why ISO compliant barcode quality is so important.

-Low decodability grades are always related to dimensional inaccuracies in the barcode.
-If your verifier is reporting a low decodability score, the most common cause is high average bar gain: the bars have been spread too much.
+Low decodability grades relate to dimensional inaccuracies in the barcode.
+A low decodability score is often caused by excessive print gain: the bars have been spread too much.
 Average bar gain is reported as a percentage of X, which is the width of the narrow bar.
-The verifier also reports + bar width tolerance as a percentage of X. If the average bar gain is almost equal to—or exceeds—the plus-side tolerance, decodability will be downgraded.
+The verifier also reports + bar width tolerance as a percentage of X. If the average bar gain is almost equal to—or exceeds—the plus-side tolerance, decodability is downgraded.